About

 What is CaRCC?

-CaRCC – the Campus Research Computing Consortium – is an organization of dedicated professionals developing, advocating for, and advancing campus research computing and data* and associated professions.
-Current focus areas include building community among research computing and data professionals, connecting the broader research computing and data ecosystem (see the People Network), professionalization and workforce development, and defining stakeholders and shared value propositions for the community at a time of accelerating change.
+CaRCC – the Campus Research Computing Consortium – is an organization of dedicated professionals developing, advocating for, and advancing campus research computing and data* (RCD) and associated professionals.
+Major activities include building community among research computing and data professionals (see the People Network), and a number of interest groups and working groups around community-driving priorities related to professionalization and workforce development, institutional assessment and strategy, connecting the broader ecosystem of RCD providers, and defining stakeholders and shared value propositions for RCD profession(s) at a time of accelerating change.

 The CaRCC Charter defines the following Vision and Mission: